avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 a culture in a "gold standard" [Petri dish](https://en.wikipedia.org/wiki/Petri_dish), but _PCR_ technology can make the identification within 2 hours.

-__Before joining the company I had zero background in biology, microbiology, genetics, or biochemistry.__
+__Before joining the company I had zero university background in [biology](https://www.youtube.com/watch?v=1HoVF6iv7OE), microbiology, genetics, or biochemistry.__
-When I arrived the company was in imminent danger of closing down their _PCR_ business unit because their initial [FDA](https://en.wikipedia.org/wiki/Food_and_Drug_Administration) trials completely failed that they had spent about \$500K to prepare by taking 800 samples from a few Israeli hospitals.
+When I arrived the company was in imminent danger of closing down their _PCR_ business unit because their initial [FDA](https://en.wikipedia.org/wiki/Food_and_Drug_Administration) trials completely failed that they had spent about \$500K to prepare by collecting 800 patient samples from a few Israeli hospitals.
 The owner was "pulling his hair out" because he felt that his science was 100% correct.
 First he hired [Tzachi Bar](https://www.researchgate.net/profile/Tzachi-Bar) to consult, the inventor of PCR mathematical algorithms used in all PCR devices at that time world wide, but _Bar_ could not help him.
 I happened to be the owner's neighbor.
 He knew that